Developing with nRF9160 DK

 The nRF9160 DK is a hardware development platform used to design and develop application firmware on the nRF9160 LTE Cat-M1 and Cat-NB1 System in Package (SiP).
 See the nRF9160 DK Hardware guide for detailed information about the nRF9160 DK hardware.
-To get started with the nRF9160 DK, follow the steps in the nRF9160 DK Getting Started guide.
+To get started with the nRF9160 DK, follow the steps in the Getting started with nRF9160 DK section.

 The nRF9160 DK contains an nRF52840 SoC that is used to route some of the nRF9160 SiP pins to different components on the DK, such as LEDs and buttons, and to specific pins of the nRF52840 SoC itself.
 For a complete list of all the routing options available, see the nRF9160 DK board control section in the nRF9160 DK User Guide.